• Pinterest

 SUPPLIES

 I knew I wanted to use the fall tallow berry bush, the two bundles of greenery and purple berries in the picture with the tin wall pockets and some fall leaves.
 I wanted to make three bundles: 2 for the wall pockets and one for my oval dough bowl.
 Dough bowls are one of my favorite things to decorate!
 I keep an oval one on my coffee table and decorate it for the various seasons!
-Here is a link to what it looked like last Fall!
+Here is a link to what it looked like one Fall!

 Fall Leaves